The Early Years – 1904 to 1966

 Rabbi I Freedman was the first minister at the Meade Hill Road premises and remained in office from 1965 until his death in the early 1990’s.
 After a brief period without a rabbi, Rabbi Joseph Lever came to the synagogue in 1998.
 Rabbi Lever continued the tradition of the Shul having renowned chazonim.
 His would daven with such passion that it would bring tears to the eyes of all who listened.
 His voice ranged from the deepest bass to the highest falsetto all note perfect

 When Sidney Huller first became involved In the Shul the building was a large wooden structure.
 He raised funds and with a loan from the late Morris Baker, which saw the building of the current synagogue.
 He proudly stayed in post for 35 years until ill health meant he had to stand down in 2012.

-With the help and advice of Dayan Berger of the Manchester Beth Din, in 2014 the Shul appointed Rabbi Yanky Prijs and Rebbetzin Esti Prijs joined the Shul.
+With the help and advice of Dayan Berger of the Manchester Beth Din, in 2014 the Shul appointed Rabbi Yanky Prijs and Rebbetzin Esti Prijs.
 They brought new vigour and excitement to the Shul.
 In November 2014 the Shul became a registered charity.
-Due to there being a United Synagogue already in existence the Shul changed it’s name to Meade Hill Shul to reflect the Road they were on.
+Due to there being a United Synagogue already in existence the Shul had to find an alternative name.
+It decided on Meade Hill Shul to reflect the Road they were on.

 The Shul is looking forward to offering many new services over the coming months and years to cater for the increasing number of Jews moving into the area.